mgorav/language-as-service/README.md

 # Notebook As Service
-Execute python code as a service
+Execute python code as a service.
+We live in the world of polygot programming lanauge.
+GraalVM provide a universal VM for lanauges like Java, Python, Kotlin, R etc. This project provide Notebook As Service for language "python" using Spring BOOT.
+This service provide ease of interaction with python.
+It execute script, along with the outcome of the scirpt as , it provides error if there are any.

 # Installation